Foundation Diet and Health

 8. Tk.de Food and Knowledge Peach Nectarine.

-9. Apotheken-Umschau.de Nectarine.
+9. Apotheker-Umschau.de Nectarine.

-10. USDAUnited States Department of Agriculture.
+10. USDA United States Department of Agriculture.

 11. Nielsen H. Poisonous plants: 148 European species; identification, effects, history.
 Franckh, 1979.